-Figure 5.12 No. of round trips for the most important ferry routes in Denmark 1990-2016.
+Figure 5.13 No. of round trips for the most important ferry routes in Denmark 1990-2018.

-It is seen from Table 5.1 (and Figure 5.12) that several ferry routes were closed in the time period from 1996-1998, mainly due to the opening of the Great Belt Bridge (connecting Zealand and Funen) in 1997.
+It is seen from Table 5.1 (and Figure 5.13) that several ferry routes were closed in the period from 1996 to 1998, mainly due to the opening of the Great Belt Bridge (connecting Zealand and Funen) in 1997.
 Hundested-Grenaa and Kalundborg-Juelsminde was closed in 1996, Korsør-Nyborg (DSB) closed in 1997, and Halsskov-Knudshoved and Korsør-Nyborg (Vognmandsruten) was closed in 1998.
 The ferry line København-Rønne was replaced by Køge-Rønne in 2004 and from 1999, a new ferry connection was opened between Sjællands Odde and Århus.

-Fuel sold for freight transport by Royal Arctic Line between Aalborg (Denmark) and Greenland and by Eim Skip - East route between Aarhus (Denmark) and Torshavn (Faroe Islands) are included under other national sea transport in the Danish inventories.
-In both cases, all fuel is being bought in Denmark (Rasmussen, 2017b and Thorarensen, 2017).
+The fuel sold for freight transport by Royal Arctic Line between Aalborg (Denmark) and Greenland is included under other national sea transport in the Danish inventories.
+In this case, all fuel is being bought in Denmark (Rasmussen, 2019).
+The fuel used by freight transport between Denmark and the Faroe Islands (Eimskip) is bought outside Denmark (Thorarensen, 2019).
+Hence, this fuel consumption is not included in the Danish inventories at all.